> Steeleye Span > Songs > A Calling-On Song

 A Calling-On Song

-This is the introductory track from Steeleye Span's first album, Hark!
+A Calling-On Song is the introductory track from Steeleye Span's first album, the 1970 Hark!
 The Village Wait, sung by Maddy Prior, Gay Woods, Tim Hart and Terry Woods.
-A live recording from The Forum, London on 2 September 1995 was released on the CD The Journey.
-The original album's sleeve notes say:
+A live recording from The Forum, London on 2 September 1995 was released in 1999 on the CD The Journey.
+The original album's sleeve notes said:

 Songs similar to this one are used by the leaders of rapper and long sword dance teams to preface the dancing and to drum up a crowd.
 The duration of these songs depended on how long it took for a satisfactory audience to assemble.
 It was customary to introduce each member of the team as the son of a famous person such as Bonaparte, Nelson, Wellington, etc. This, however is our own “calling-on”, the tune and the basis for the words coming from the captain's song of the Earsdon Sword Dance Team.

 Ashley Hutchings: “It's a completely contemporary song, but in traditional style, which I wrote especially for the album.”

 Steeleye Span also used to introduce the band to their live audience with the song Beg Your Leave; but sadly they never recorded it.

 Compare to this the Watersons' Ye Noble Spectators on their album A Yorkshire Garland, the Watersons' Earsdon Sword Dance Song on their album Frost and Fire, Cohen Braithwaite-Kilcoyne's Ripon Sword Dance and Song on his album Outway Songster, and John Kirkpatrick's Sword Dance Song & Tune on the CD celebrating an Engish Midwinter, Wassail!.